makuznet/deploy-ruby/README.md

-# Deploy Ruby app
+# Deploying Ruby app
-> This ap is a Ruby app deployment report
+> This repo is a Ruby app deployment report

 ## Usage
 ### List of commands